-Any citizen of the UK, Europe, Australia, New Zealand, Canada or the USA do not need a visa to enter and stay in Panama, and your stamp will last either 3 or 6 months depending on your nationality.
+Any citizen of the UK, Europe, Australia, New Zealand, Canada or the USA do not need a visa to enter and stay in Panama if they arrive by air, and your stamp will last up to 180 days depending on your nationality.
 Citizens of other countries are advised to check their embassies for the latest updates as the rules change relatively frequently.

 Officially an onward ticket is needed for entry into the country, but in practice this is rarely checked at the airport.
 If you are entering or exiting via a land border however it is advisable to have proof of onward travel.

 Visas will be needed if arriving in Panama via sea, unless you re on a cruise ship, and you can get these on arrival for a fee.

 All travellers are strongly recommended to be up to date on their routine vaccinations including MMR, diptheria – pertusis – tetanus and varicella (chicken pox).

 Hepatitis A, Tetanus and Typhoid are also strongly recommended.

 Hepatitis B, Japanese encephalitis, Rabies and yellow fever are recommended for at risk groups.
 Discuss this with your physician, specialist nurse or travel clinic to see which vaccinations are suitable for you.